 Q: What Will Happen If I Use Offensive Language or Become Physically Abusive?
 If you do not immediately stop the verbal abuse and cooperate, you will be removed from the vehicle.
 Any physical abuse, an officer will be called.
 You can request a review of your riding status upon agreeing to refrain from such behavior.

 Q: Can you transport my Pet?
 We will transport your pet to and from the vet in a cage.
 Of course, service animals are always permitted to ride with you.

 Q: Do I Need To Confirm My Ride?
 If you have scheduled a ride with us and we are more than 15 minutes late, it would be a good idea to call us to make sure there was not a misunderstanding.

 Q: What If I Need Someone To Assist Me?
 A Personal Care Assistant (PCA) may accompany you at no additional cost, If someone rides with you because you need assistance, that person should be with you at the time you are picked up.

 Q: Will You Help Me With My Groceries, Etc?
 Yes.
-Assistance with bags in and out of the vehicle to the curb only.
+Assistance with bags in and out of the vehicle to the curb or door only.
 We do not enter private buildings.

 Q: Will The Driver Assist Me?
-Yes, the driver will help you with your walker, help you to your curb, help with your groceries, etc. It is helpful to us to know if you need extra help, and you should tell the dispatcher this when you call.
+Yes, the driver will help you with your walker, help you to your curb or door, help with your groceries, etc. It is helpful to us to know if you need extra help, and you should tell the dispatcher this when you call.

 Q: Does Ashland Transit Operate In Bad Weather?
 Yes, we make every attempt to continue operation in bad weather.
 However, if the Mayor or Safety Service Director determines that it is unsafe to operate the vehicles, there may be adjustments made in the schedule.
 Tune into WNCO 1340 AM for any delays or cancellations.